Updated April 01, 2019

-Over the past two years, in the face of growing security concerns, Bridge Ratings has pursued an interest in the state of the value of on-line registration by consumers on the internet.
+Over the past five years, in the face of growing internet security concerns, Bridge Ratings has pursued an interest in the state of the value of on-line registration of personal information by consumers on the internet.

-In a new study completed this month for a group of clients seeking a better understanding of applied registration data in marketing and advertising, Bridge Ratings has learned that for the internet generally, user confidence in keeping private information private is at a low 32%.
+In a study updated this month for a group of clients seeking a better understanding of applied registration data in marketing and advertising as well as our own concerns for veracity in our on-line studies, Bridge Ratings has learned that for on-line music streaming platforms on the internet, generally, accuracy of private information stands at 39% - down from 48% two years ago.

-For the internet in general, 39% of users in the study admit distortion of some or all of the personal information they submit to websites.
-Areas of distortion include name, age, sex, address, zip code, household income.
+For the online music streaming sites, users in the study admit distortion of some or all of the personal information they submit to registration forms.
+Some platforms perform better than others.
+Areas of distortion include name, age, gender, address, zip code, household income and other information commonly associated with lifestyle.

 It may not surprise you that personal information distortion is rampant all over the 'net.
 This new report includes distortion data for various types of internet web sites.
 One that we can share with you here is registration distortion for on-line music streaming sites.